okta/workflows-templates/README.md

 The screenshot should cover the full flow, not only parts of it, also it should be in high resolution.

 The screenshot name should change whenever the screenshot content is different.
-This is not an issue for the screenshot is newly added.
+This is not an issue for a newly added screenshot.
 But whenever the screenshot changes, its name should change.
 We recommend using a hash for the screenshot name that depends on its content.
 You can use any online service to get that hash.
-We recommend using SHA256 base64 hash.
+We recommend using SHA256 base64.
 Plenty of online tools exist for that purpose ([example](https://hash.online-convert.com/sha256-generator)).

 The reason behind using a file name that depends on the screenshot content is to have a new URL for the screenshot whenever the file content changes.
 It is mechanism to cache-bust older versions of the screenshot and make sure that users always see the latest version of the screenshot.